- Search The Registry

 Georgia D. Johnson, 1918

 This date marks the birth of Georgia Douglas Johnson in 1880.
-She was a Black poet and early pioneer in Black literature.
+She was a Black poet and an early pioneer in black literature.

 Georgia Douglas Camp was born in Marietta, GA.
 Her father was a wealthy Englishman of whom she knew very little.
 She attended Atlanta University and later worked as an assistant principal in Atlanta.
 In the late 1900s, she studied music at Oberlin College in Ohio.

 She was married in 1903 to Henry Lincoln (Link) Johnson, and the couple had two sons, Henry Lincoln, Jr., and Peter Douglas.
 The family moved to Washington, D.C., where Link established a law practice.

-In 1910, she moved to Washington, D.C., where her home became the site of a weekly gathering known as the "S Street Salon" where many prominent writers of the Harlem Renaissance introduced new material.
-These writers included Mary P. Burrill, Countee Cullen, Jean Toomer, and Langston Hughes, as well as Angelina Weld Grimke.
+In 1910, she moved to Washington, D.C., where her home became the site of a weekly gathering known as the 'S Street Salon,' where many prominent writers of the Harlem Renaissance introduced new material.
+These writers included Mary P. Burrill, Countee Cullen, Jean Toomer, Langston Hughes, and Angelina Weld Grimke.

 After her husband died in 1925, she had no choice but to seek employment to maintain the household and raise her two sons.
-Johnson was conciliator for the Labor Department for eight years (1925-1934).
+Johnson was a conciliator for the Labor Department for eight years (1925-1934).
 Although working full-time, she continued to feverishly produce literary works and maintain a column for 20 weekly newspapers.
-Throughout her career, she wrote poetry, edited close to 100 books, wrote over 40 plays and 30 songs, but only five of those plays were ever published and three produced.
+Throughout her career, she wrote poetry, edited close to 100 books, and wrote over 40 plays and 30 songs, but only five of those plays were ever published, and three were produced.

 Georgia Douglas Johnson died in May 1966.
 One of her poems, “I Want to Die While You Love Me,” was read at her funeral.